kimthangk/kimthangk.github.io/content/authors/admin/_index.md

     url: https://orcid.org/0000-0001-8554-8582/

 ---

-Thanakorn Angkasirisan is an MSc Psychological Research Student at the University of Oxford.
-He holds an MSc in Health Psychology from UCL, and a dual bachelor's degree in psychology from Chulalongkorn University and the University of Queensland.
-His research interests include emotion, morality, and well-being.
+Hello!
+My name is Thanakorn Angkasirisan, or unofficially as Kim.
+I am an interdisciplinary researcher based remotely at home in Bangkok, Thailand.
+I work on topics across psychology, neuroscience, epidemiology, bioethics, and AI.
+I hold an MSc in Psychological Research from the University of Oxford (2024), an MSc in Health Psychology from UCL (2023), and a dual bachelor's degree in psychology from Chulalongkorn University (2022) and the University of Queensland (2021).